Without the Communist Party, There Would Be No New China: Background

 In 1950, shortly after the foundation of the People's Republic of China, Mao Zedong changed the title to "Without the Communist Party, There Would Be No New China," by adding the word "new."

-The song is included in the 1965 musical The East is Red.
+The song is included in the 1965 film The East is Red.

+Memorials

 A memorial dedicated to the song in Fangshan District, Beijing, which covers an area of 6000 m2, was opened to the public on 26 June 2006.
+The site, No Communist Party, No New China Memorial Hall, was designated in 2019 as a national patriotic education demonstration site.

 In June 2021, a 587-meter-long musical road playing the song was built on China National Highway 108 near Xiayunling, where the song was written.